aliaksparkh/aliaksparkh/README.md

 I'm passionate about uncovering insights from data and continually expanding my skills in this exciting field.

 👀 Interests
-Data Analysis: Exploring data to extract meaningful insights.
+- Data Analysis: Exploring data to extract meaningful insights.
-Machine Learning: Applying algorithms to make predictions and automate decisions.
+- Data Visualization: Creating compelling visualizations to communicate findings.
-Data Visualization: Creating compelling visualizations to communicate findings.
+- SQL (BigQuery, PostgreSQL)

 🌱 Currently Learning
-Python: Enhancing my programming skills to manipulate, analyze, and visualize data efficiently.
+- Python: Enhancing my programming skills to manipulate, analyze, and visualize data efficiently.
-Pandas: Leveraging this powerful library for data manipulation and analysis.
+- Pandas: Leveraging this powerful library for data manipulation and analysis.

 💞️ I'm looking to collaborate on data analysis projects.